-Chateaux de Lez-Eaux is a picturesque four star Castels campsite.
+Chateaux de Lez-Eaux is a picturesque five star Castels campsite.
 It is a peaceful and spacious campsite for those who want to relax and enjoy their holidays.

 The site is in an excellent situation near the West Coast of Normandy close to some excellent beaches and very close to Brittany, Mont St Michel, Granville and the Channel Islands.

 The site is at Saint-Aubin des Préaux which is only 4km inland and a short drive from St Pair Sur Mer, a small town of only 3,000 inhabitants and which has a beautiful long sandy beach where you can take part in watersports.

 The larger town of Granville is 5.5 kms to the North.
 The campsite is situated not far from a main road, but is surprisingly quiet.

 If you are going to drive then here are the distances from the Channel Ports :

 A magnificent abbey on an island.
 One of the first sites to be included on UNESCO's World Heritage List.
 This is busy but well worth a visit if you haven't already been to this most visited Tourist Attraction in France !
 The narrow streets can get busy in high season and you may find them difficult with very young children and buggies.
 If you have young children and are desperate to see it then it might be a good idea to try and get there as early as possible to avoid the crowds.

 A small leisure park for children, with a swimming pool, slides, roundabouts, miniature train and play area.
 There is also mini-golf, a bouncy castle and pony rides.
 It is situated at Le bois du Cobac, 35720 LANHELIN.
 Website